MarginaliaSearch/MarginaliaSearch/code/functions/language-processing/readme.md

 This function gathers various tools used in language processing, keyword extraction, and so on.

+## Language Configuration

+The files [resources/languages-default.xml](resources/languages-default.xml) and [resources/languages-experimental.xml](resources/languages-experimental.xml) hold the laguage definitions used by the search engine, the former is used in production and the latter in most tests that require language processing.

+The search engine excludes any languages not configured in these files, though it is relatively easy to define a stub configuration that gets a simpler behavior out of the search engine.

 ## Language Processing Tool

 It also houses a tool for inspecting the output of keyword extraction,